MicrosoftDocs/cpp-docs/docs/standard-library/basic-string-view-class.md

 The index of the 'non x' found in str1 is: 1

 The original string_view str2 is: BBB-1111
-Elements of the substring_view 'B1' were not found in str2 after the 6th position.
+Elements of the substring 'B1' were not found in str2 after the 6th position.
 The index of the 1st element of 'B2' after the 0th position in str2 is: 3